What is Positive Discipline?

 Positive Discipline is a program designed to teach young people to become responsible, respectful and resourceful members of their community.

-People don’t use the word discipline these days but I like it because it’s from the Latin word discipulus "learner" and discere "learn” and our job as parents is to support our children in becoming learners. it means to Research tells us that children are hardwired from birth to connect with others, and that children who feel a sense of connection to their family, community, and school are less likely to misbehave.
-To be successful, contributing members of their community, children must learn necessary social and life skills.
-The word discipline comes from the Latin word discipulus "learner" and discere "learn."Our job then as parents is to help our children learn.
+While it's seems old school, I like the word discipline because it’s from the Latin word discipulus "learner" and discere "learn.”
+When we discipline our children, we support them to become learners.
+Research tells us that children are hardwired from birth to connect with others, and that children who feel a sense of connection to their family, community, and school are less likely to misbehave.

 Jane Nelsen gives these 5 criteria for effective discipline*